Table Of Contents

 That’s why AWS lets you save the data directly into an Amazon S3 bucket.
 This enables you to use the Amazon S3 API to pull and analyze the CUR data with a more robust cost solution, like CloudZero, CloudHealth, or Cloudability, to name a few.

 As a result, AWS allows you to save the data directly into an Amazon S3 bucket.
-You can also use a raft of other analytics and business intelligence tools, including Apache OpenOffice Calc, Tableau, and Microsoft PowerBI.
+You can also use other analytics and business intelligence tools, including Apache OpenOffice Calc, Tableau, and Microsoft PowerBI.

 AWS will update your CUR in Amazon S3 at least once a day and up to three times daily.
 But if you want, you can use the AWS Cost and Usage API Reference to create, retrieve, and delete your reports.